magnesiumlabs/lasco/src/aspect-ratio/README.md

 # Aspect Ratio

-Utilities for applying ratio aspect of an element.
+Utilities for applying `aspect-ratio` to an element.

 ## Usage